assadiandre/Star-Spec/README.md

 # Star Spec

-**Note**
+**About:**
-My first game ever.
-It involved spaceships and was published to the appstore.
-This game took me about 4 months to create.
+This is the first game I ever officially published.
+It took me about 4 months to create.
 I programmed the app in Corona SDK.
 It had an in game currency, in app purchases, multiple spaceships, achievements, and many obstacles.

 **To Run:**
 - Download Corona SDK